flashbots/mev-research/FRPs/FRP-16.md

   - survey of different protocol architectures (cross-L2 liquidity pools vs isolated ones)

 - what are potential scenarios for how adoption of l2s will progress?
-  - how will l1 gas prices and l2 gas prices behave?
+  - how will l1 gas prices and l2 gas prices behave? can we model some rate of convergence between the two?
   - what does the content of eth1 blocks look like when l2s are adopted?

+- is there a need for transaction ordering preferences within l2s?

 - is there a need for transaction ordering across l2s (ie. can we anticipate a need for it)?
   - study cross-l2 arbs